-- 1. The Vice-President Academic Affairs & Registrar has the responsibility, through the Examinations Office, as soon as possible following the conclusion of the meeting of the Board of Examiners, to publish the outcome.
-The notice shall contain: - i. the examination number of the student - ii. the provisional overall result for the student - 2.
-A result may be withheld if so decided by the Board of Examiners. - 3.
-In addition, TUS shall provide an electronic statement of results to the student.
-The statement shall contain: - i. the percentage marks awarded for each assessed module of the programme, - ii. the overall result. - 4.
-The Faculty/Department informs the student of the requirement(s) if any, relating to reassessment. - 5.
-The student has the responsibility to ensure that they have received their results. - 6.
-The broadsheet, duly completed and signed, is the definitive record of the examination results and is lodged with the Examinations Office. - 7.
-Results remain provisional until such time as they are ratified by the Academic Council. - 8.
-It is the responsibility of each student to ascertain their own results.
+- 1) The Vice-President Academic Affairs & Registrar has the responsibility, through the Examinations Office, as soon as possible following the conclusion of the meeting of the Board of Examiners, to publish the outcome.
+The notice shall contain: - a) the examination number of the student;

+- b) the provisional overall result for the student; - 2) A result may be withheld if so decided by the Board of Examiners; - 3) In addition, TUS shall provide an electronic statement of results to the student.
+The statement shall contain, - a) the percentage marks awarded for each assessed module of the programme, - b) the overall result; - 4) The Faculty/Department informs the student of the requirement(s) if any, relating to re-assessment; - 5) The student has the responsibility to ensure that they have received their results; - 6) The broadsheet, duly completed and signed, is the definitive record of the examination results and is lodged with the Examinations Office; - 7) Results remain provisional until such time as they are ratified by the Academic Council; - 8) It is the responsibility of each student to ascertain their own results.
 Under no circumstances do TUS staff provide results over the telephone.